CmdCV/IPK-Project2/README.md

 ---

 ## 8. Limitations
-- No TCP message segmentation handling.
+- No TCP message segmentation handling when there ale multiple messages in a single TCP packet.

 ---